bogadrian/gatsby-final/src/posts/nov-2020/how-i-got-my-dream-software-job.md

 #I felt no shame to learn in public, even though I knew I can be wrong many times and some may laugh at me!

-Because if you think you can replace Michel Jackson on the stage, that show manager must see you somewhere.
+Because if you think you can replace Michel Jackson on the stage, that show manager must see you somewhere in order to give you a chance!

-It must be him asking about you, not the other way around!
+It must be HIM asking about you, not the other way around!

 #How can he possibly know that you exist if you stay hidden?